waldoeGeek/dot-files/README.md

 *Heat*
 This script outputs average core temp.
 Again colors change based on heat level.
+Green is all good, orange is getting hot and red is critical.
+These levels are based on my system so e sure to change youre temp values if they differ.

 ![cmus](img/cmus-block.png "cmus blocks")